MumboDiscord/spooncraft-docs/faq.markdown

 Please bear in mind though that you may only post videos/streams of you playing on the Spooncraft server only.

-It is not a place for you to generally advertise your channel.
+It is not a place for you to advertise your channel.
 You can check the rules for posting videos in **#spooncraft-videos** channel description.

 ### Can I build a Redstone farm?

-Yes you can, but please keep them as lag free as possible!
-Ideally they should only be activated when they are in use, so maybe use a pressure plate to activate them?
+Yes, you can, but please keep them as lag free as possible!
+Ideally, they should only be activated when they are in use, so maybe use a pressure plate to activate them?
 If they appear to be slowing down the server, the staff may ask you to remove the farm.

 ## Land Claims